JavierMarro/CuraNook/README.md

 In the nearest future, main priorities are:

-- Implementing a search bar so users can look up artwork by title or artist
 - Adding filters to allow browsing artwork by creation period
 - Adding authentication so users can log in, which then would enable them sharing collections more easily